BLB Solicitors

 Steps reducing the prospect of gazumping include:

 • Be prepared to move quickly.
-Before making an offer, be sure you have in place a mortgage agreement in principle and have already instructed your solicitor.
+Before making an offer, ensure that you have a mortgage agreement in principle and that you have instructed your solicitor.
 Once the conveyancing process is underway, respond promptly to all requests for information and documents.

 • Ask the seller to remove the property listing.
-This is one of the best ways to prevent gazumping, although sellers are often not keen unless you make it advantageous.
+This is one of the best ways to prevent gazumping, although sellers are often reluctant unless you make it advantageous for them.

 • Discuss a ‘lock out agreement’.
-This is a contract agreeing that the buyer has the exclusive right to buy for a certain period.
-There will be a modest cost involved in drawing up the agreement.
-But it may well appeal to a seller looking for reassurance that you are in a position to proceed quickly.
+This contract establishes that the buyer has the exclusive right to purchase for a specific period.
+There will be a modest cost associated with drafting the agreement.
+However, it may well appeal to a seller seeking reassurance that you are in a position to proceed swiftly.

 Home Buyer’s Protection Insurance

 Taking out Home Buyer’s Protection Insurance does not prevent gazumping.
-But it does mean recouping at least some of your financial outlay if it happens.
+However, it does mean recouping at least some of your financial outlay if it does happen.

 Will gazumping be banned?

-If it does, it could focus on making the house purchase legally binding at an earlier stage, possibly immediately upon an offer’s acceptance.
-Pulling out before exchange would mean paying the other party’s costs.
+A preferred solution centres on making the house purchase legally binding at an earlier stage, possibly immediately upon the acceptance of an offer.
+Withdrawing before exchange of contracts would result in covering the other party’s costs.

 There have been calls in some quarters for a system akin to that which operates in Scotland.
 There, the deal is binding on exchange of missives (a series of contractual letters).
 This prevents both gazumping and gazundering.
-But this system is not universally popular in Scotland.
-That’s because the onus is on a purchaser to carry out all necessary checks before making an offer.
+However, this system is not universally popular in Scotland.
+This is because the onus is upon the purchaser to conduct all necessary checks prior to making an offer.

-Others are pushing a system similar to that in France, where there is a 10 day cooling-off period following acceptance of an offer.
+Others are pushing a system similar to that in France, where there is a 10-day cooling-off period following the acceptance of an offer.

 Estate Agents Gazumping Policy

-While we all hope the estate agent will act honourably, it’s a sad fact that a minority do encourage gazumping.
-If they are working on a percentage, the higher the sale price, the higher their commission.
-But remember, the seller is their client, not the buyer.
-As such, they must achieve the highest price and put all offers to the seller.
+While we all hope the estate agent will act honourably, it’s a sad fact that a minority encourage gazumping.
+If they work on a percentage basis, the higher the sale price, the greater their commission.
+However, remember that the seller is their client, not the buyer.
+Therefore, they must achieve the highest price and present all offers to the seller.

 Kayleigh Curtis